madagra/tiniychat/README.md

 The chat is currently very basic.
 Some possible improvements are the following:

 * allow for starting and concluding multiple conversations with the same client session.
 This can very likely be offloaded to multiple goroutines on the server.
+* add basic authentication methods for the users
 * allow for sending images and other type of files rather than text.
-* move from simple TCP sockets to more performance gRPC approach using shared protocol buffers for exchanging messages.
+* move from simple TCP sockets to a more performant gRPC approach using shared protocol buffer messages for handling conversation and commands.
 * use a better CLI library such as [Bubble Tea](https://github.com/charmbracelet/bubbletea) for a more fancy terminal display.
+* Add exhaustive unit tests

 Since it has been developed mainly for learning purposes, these improvements might never become a reality.